 In this survey also the respondents were asked the frequency of charging or the number of times they charged their EV 4W per week.
 The responses to this survey question are shown in Figure 38 below.
-Here we observe that almost one-third of the respondents charge their EV 7 times a week (equivalent to once a day), and another onethird charge it three times a week.
-This shows that the respondents' travel demand is such that they don't need to charge regularly or adjust their travel behaviour given the range offered by their EVs and use it for short and
+Here we observe that almost one-third of the respondents charge their EV 7 times a week (equivalent to once a day), and another one-third charge it three times a week.
+This shows that the respondents' travel demand is such that they don't need to charge regularly or adjust their travel behaviour given the range offered by their EVs and use it for short and planned trips.
+Thus, they do not require to charge their EV more than once a day.

-Figure 38: Frequency of Charging Per Week Frequency of Charging Per Week 20% 20% 20%
+Figure 38: Frequency of Charging Per Week